sib-swiss/AWS-docker/docs/tutorial.md

+In this tutorial we will go through the steps to start up an EC2 instance, generate credentials and deploying containers running Rstudio server.
+The tutorial assumes that you already have an AWS account.
+If you haven't got one, make one [here](https://portal.aws.amazon.com/billing/signup#/start/email).

 ## Start up an EC2 instance

-First, start up an EC2 instance.
-Below we will start up an EC2 instance with the following characteristics:
+In the tutorial below we will start up an EC2 instance with the following characteristics:

 - Type `t2.micro` (free small instance)
 - Running Ubuntu